 Protected as all the eagles.
 Stopping and scanning from the roadsides close to bigger bog areas is the most effective way to find one (and other soaring birds).

 Declining.
 Likes old forest-types.
-Sometimes hunting near rubbish dumps.
+Sometimes hunting near rubbish dumps and towns in winter.

 The Tartu lek-site is the only available place to see this declining bird.
 Any disturbance is strictly prohibited and birds should be watched from the marked area.
 From the end of April to beginning of June.
 In July-September migrating birds are occasionally flushed from tall grass.